Troubleshooting article extraction issues

-We are unable to crawl the article requested.
-This could have been due to an HTTP 404 or server error, or the page may be restricted by a robots.txt file.
+We're unable to crawl the article requested.
+This could be due to an HTTP 404 or server error, or the page may be restricted by a robots.txt file.

-Check your article URL to make sure it is correct and it is not restricted from crawling by Googlebot-News.
+Check your article URL to make sure it's correct and not restricted from crawling by Googlebot-News.
 You may also want to examine your robots.txt (if applicable) and make sure that the article page is not restricted.

-We are unable to crawl the section page requested.
-This could have been due to an HTTP 404 or server error, or the page may be restricted by a robots.txt file.
+We're unable to crawl the section page requested.
+This could be due to an HTTP 404 or server error, or the page may be restricted by a robots.txt file.

-Check your section URL to make sure it is correct and it is not restricted from crawling by Googlebot-News.
+Check your section URL to make sure it's correct and not restricted from crawling by Googlebot-News.
 You may also want to examine your robots.txt (if applicable) and make sure that the section page is not restricted.

 This error message is displayed for one or more of the following reasons:

-- You have provided an article URL that is not on the same domain (example.com) as your source URL.
+- You provided an article URL that is not on the same domain (example.com) as your source URL

-- You have provided a section or sitemap URL that is not on the same domain (example.com) as your source URL.
+- You provided a section or sitemap URL that is not on the same domain (example.com) as your source URL

 - Ensure that your section, sitemap, and article URLs are on the same domain (example.com) as the source URL listed on the Source page.

-- When troubleshooting articles, make sure that you are selecting an active section or sitemap URL that is also listed on the main Sections page.
-If you are unsure, you can click the text field to reveal a list of allowed section URLs or you can select None or sitemap.
+- When troubleshooting articles, make sure that you are selecting an active section or sitemap URL that's also listed on the main Sections page.
+If you're unsure, you can click the text field to reveal a list of allowed section URLs or you can select None or sitemap.

 The Sections page mentioned in this specific explainer refers to the main Sections page, not Troubleshooting > Sections.